 For instance, ‘Socrates in the garden’ the title poem of my second collection, is about a homeless man traversing the city, from Séan Mac Dermott Street, finally ending up in the Botanic Gardens, where he receives relief from the pressures of his life by looking at the statue of Socrates there.
 This could be defined as a political poem, too, but I know that it could never have been written were it not for my own personal experiences of the inner city and the hardships of life there, through my work as a teacher working there.
 And so, the personal and the political are deeply connected and have often surprised me in the way that they can manifest themselves in a poem that I am working on.
 Another poem of mine, ‘ Mother’, works on both a personal and a political level too.
 While it is a sustained meditation about my mother, it ends with her “keeping me from the shabby coldness of this outside world” and putting “the last stitch on my coat”, indicating that there is a challenging world to be encountered, beyond the intimacies and safeties of familial love.

 Q: One of the most distinctive qualities of your poetry, I think, is its vitality and colour – its ability always to make present the experiences and desires (even the ghosts) of life as it passes, or after it has already.
-Is this a fair characterisation, do you think, of what poetry (and your poetry) is for – what it does and why it happens, so to speak?
+Is this a fair characterisation, do you think, of what poetry (and your poetry) is for?
 I have in mind pieces like ‘Magpie’, in which the persona sets out “to confer with you / my beloved things – / beneath a ceiling / that crumbles / and will someday fall”; or your poem ‘The Page Within’, in which “this page that fills is filling fast” with the sheer sensuous, here-and-nowness of the life you’re living.
 Your New & Selected Poems, similarly, ends with “this day’s three words: We Are Here.”
 What would you say is the main impulse behind your writing, that vitalises and impels it on the page?
 (A big question, I know!)

 A: For me, poetry begins where ordinary conversation stops.
 And so, the initial impulse for me is to say what I find difficult to articulate – and to say it in a way which makes language interesting and goes beyond the everyday, while also reflecting it.
 The beginning stages of the making of a poem can be challenging.
 I am far braver in my life of poetry than I am in my normal life!
 As Elizabeth Jennings has said of poetry, it is “a discovery, the gradual building of a world.”
 You may not know where you are going but you are determined to get there!
 I also abide by Robert Frost’s belief that poetry begins with “a lump in the throat.”
 I am usually kick-started into writing a new poem by a rush of feeling, an immediate response to an experience, a place, something someone says, the look of a landscape, a memory, or a piece of art, a book, an article, or a poem I have read….
 I could go on!
 I am always surprised by the way a poem can suddenly come upon me when I least expect it.
 Then I know I have to go with that feeling, that ‘here-and-nowness’ that you refer to.
 Loyalty to the poem itself plays a huge part in writing it.
 Beyond my writing it, I feel it will have its own life, find its own readers and almost be independent of me.